The-MMORPG-Project/website/.github/CONTRIBUTING.md

 # Notes
 ## Unity Good Practices
 - Try to avoid putting assets in the resources folder as much as possible as it increases game startup time and ram usage.
-- When comparing gameObject tags use `.CompareTag` instead of `==` to avoid garbage collection.
-- Objects at the very bottom of the Unity Game Window Hierarchy will be layered over objects above. (e.g. If a panel is above a button, the panel will block the raycast to the button)
-- Avoid searching for inactive gameObjects, instead create a public variable in the inspector for the gameObject.
+(Eventually we will not use the Resources folder at all)
+- Try to make use of Unity's prefabs as much as possible, I found that I ran into countless production issues by trying to code everything from scratch

 ## C# Style & Guidelines
 - Private variables should be camelCase.
-- If a public variable has around 2 characters, keep everything UPPERCASE
+- If a public variable has around 2 characters, keep everything UPPERCASE (e.g. "ID")
 - Public variables should follow the PascalFormat
-- Methods should follow PascalFormat
+- All methods should follow PascalFormat
 - Add informative comments to clear up obscure code

 ## Documentation